 As with Croatia, just because it'll be busy doesn't mean you can't enjoy the perks.
 After all, there's a reason it's so rammed.

-Simply take the road (or waterway) less travelled to one of our 17 secret Greek island picks, for an unforgettable beachside break with a difference.
+Simply take the road (or waterway) less travelled to one of Greece's secret islands, for an unforgettable beachside break with a difference.
 It'll be incredibly warm, whichever island you choose.
 Average highs in August are 31°C, so make sure you're prepared.

 When you think of Tallinn, you may find the peach-coloured Alexander Nevsky Cathedral springs to mind, surrounded by droplets of crisp white snow.